tungbq/repos/USE-THE-TEMPLATE.md

   ![action-run](./assets/action-run.png)

 - The CI pipeline will read the repository list, then generate your new readme content.
-- Then it checks and creates a Pull request to propose the new repository landscape content.
+- Then it checks and creates a Pull Request to propose the new repository landscape content.

 ### 5. Review and merge the PR